74600vaibhav/agent-script-recipes/README.md

 ## Installing the app using a Scratch Org

 1. Follow these steps if you haven't configured a Dev Hub org:
     1. [Select and enable a Dev Hub org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_devhub.htm).
-You can use a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).
+You can use a free [Developer Edition Org](https://developer.salesforce.com/signup).

     1. Authorize your Dev Hub org and provide it with an alias (**myhuborg** in the command below):